kirstylfrost/clubbercise_fitness/README.md

 <hr>
 <ol>
     <li><b>Home:</b> Hero image and promotion of Clubbercise.
 Social media links included within the footer.</li>
-    <li><b>About:</b> Videos showing exaples of Clubbercise, a Clubbercise class.
-A link to a user story and a link to a article that informs how Clubbercise has an impact of wellbeing.
+    <li><b>About:</b> Videos showing examples of Clubbercise, a Clubbercise class.
+A link to a user story and a link to an article that informs how Clubbercise has an impact of wellbeing.
 Social media links included within the footer.</li>
     <li><b>Join us:</b> Hero image advertising the newsletter.
 Sign up form to receive a newsletter.
 A link to the official Clubbercise website to find a class.
 A link to the official Everyone Active website to find a class.
 Social media links included within the footer.</li>
 </ol>
 <br>